AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/library-usage-exercises.md

 Which month did the main library had the most total checkouts in 2013?

 ### Question 8
-What is the average total checkouts of Chinatown library in January 2016?
+What is the average of total checkouts from the Chinatown library in January 2016?

 ### Question 9
 Which library has the most total renewal?

 ### Question 10
-How many library patrons have renewed books less than 10 times on July 2014
+How many library patrons have renewed books less than 10 times on July 2014?